yiuyiu/complete-into-react-v4/note.md

 4. it recommended initial payload should be no more than 50kb
 5. load modal html
 6. preload prefetch `<script rel='prefetch'>`
+7. service worker at the background

+## redux

+redux redux-thunk react-redux

+1. make predictable how your data flow and testable how your data mutate
+2. central data store for your repo
+3. reducer: take state,action state is the previous state,and return new state;pure function has no side affects(super easily be tested)
+4. combineReducers is a helper that keeps everything in order and make writing reducers less complex;
+5. flux-standard-action
+6. action creators and actions;action creators take in some sort of data and return well formed object. it suit to test with snapshot test.
+7. thunk:value would be determined in run-time. async data fetching with redux